Santhoshini-1328/f1/README.md

 Run `nx graph` to see a diagram of the dependencies of the projects.

-storybook

 __________________

 Documentation:

 1. Created a NX workspace with an integrated angular APP.

-2.Created two components to list winners and races of that year and added routing to it.
+2. Created two components to list winners and races of that year and added routing to it.

 3. created cards UI in libs folder by nx g lib command.

-4.Created a service file to extract data from APIs and added two functions.
+4. Created a service file to extract data from APIs and added two functions.

 5. Retrieved the data in Components and loaded the Card UI.

-6.Highlighted winner card in season.
+6. Highlighted winner card in season.

 7. generate storybook configuration.

+ Run Storybook configuration to look our UI components with below commands.

+    nx g @nrwl/angular:storybook-configuration ui
+    nx run ui:storybook

+8. Documented everything in Readme.md file.